-- (b) The following UST systems are excluded from the requirements of this chapter: - (1) Any UST system holding hazardous wastes listed or identified under Guam Hazardous Waste Regulations or Subtitle C of the Federal Solid

-- Waste Disposal Act, or a mixture of such hazardous waste and other regulated substances. - (2) Any wastewater treatment UST system that is part of a wastewater treatment facility regulated under section 402 or 307(b) of the federal Clean Water Act. - (3) Equipment or machinery that contains regulated substances for operational purposes such as hydraulic lift tanks and electrical equipment tanks. - (4) Any UST system that contains a de minimis concentration of regulated substances. - (5) Any emergency spill or overflow containment UST system that is expeditiously emptied after use. - (c) Subchapters 2, 3, 4, 5, 8, and 9 are deferred for the following types of UST systems or components: - (1) Aboveground components of: - (i) Airport hydrant fuel distribution systems - (ii) UST systems with field-constructed tanks; - (2) Any UST systems containing radioactive material that are regulated under the federal Atomic Energy Act of 1954 (42 U.S.C. section 2011 and following); and - (3) Any UST system that is part of an emergency generator system at nuclear power generation facilities regulated by the Federal Nuclear Regulatory Commission under 10 C.F.R.
-Part 50.
+- (2) Any UST system listed in paragraph (c) of this section must meet the requirements of §50102. - (a) The following UST systems are excluded from the requirements of this chapter: - (1) Any UST system holding hazardous wastes listed or identified under Guam Hazardous Waste Management Regulations or Subtitle C of the federal Resource Conservation and Recovery Act (RCRA) as amended the Solid Waste Disposal Act (SWDA), or a mixture of such hazardous waste and other regulated substances. - (2) Any wastewater treatment UST system that is part of a wastewater treatment facility regulated under section 402 or 307(b) of the federal Clean Water Act. - (3) Equipment or machinery that contains regulated substances for operational purposes such as hydraulic lift tanks and electrical equipment tanks. - (4) Any UST system that contains a de minimis concentration of regulated substances. - (5) Any emergency spills or overflows containment UST system that is expeditiously emptied after use. - (b) Subchapters 2, 3, 4, 5, 8, and 9 of this chapter do not apply to: - (1) Aboveground tanks associated with: - (i) Airport hydrant fuel distribution systems; and - (ii) UST systems with field-constructed tanks; - (2) Any UST systems containing radioactive material that are regulated under the federal Atomic Energy Act of 1954 (42 U.S.C. section 2011 and following); and - (3) Any UST system that is part of an emergency generator system at nuclear power generation facilities regulated by the Federal Nuclear Regulatory Commission under 10 C.F.R.
+Part 50. - (c) Subchapters 2, 3, 4, 5, 9, and 11 of this chapter do not apply to owners and operators of wastewater treatment tank systems, including oil-water separators, and decontamination tanks except for the following: - (1) Owners and operators of wastewater treatment tanks systems and decontamination tanks must notify the Agency and obtain a permit to install a new flow-through process or decontamination tank in accordance with Subchapter 2, as applicable.
+Owners and operators of flow-through process tanks and decontamination tanks are not required to obtain, renew, or pay for an annual permit fee to operate the tank;